hessjacob/Quantitative-Macro-Models/README.md

 2) There are now two state variables (tfp and capital).

 # Neoclassical Growth Model (Deterministic and Stochastic)
 Social planner solution for the neoclassical growth model with inelastic labor supply (which coincides with the competitive equilibrium solution).
 Unless otherwise stated all solution methods are avaliable for both the deterministic and stochastic case.
+The versions differ in how the social planner problem is solved and obtain the same solution.
 See the RBC files which is this model but with elastic labor supply.

 **Shared features in all versions are**